mbadolato/iTerm2-Color-Schemes/README.md

 The Fahrenheit theme was created by [jonascarpay](https://github.com/jonascarpay) based on [fcpg](https://github.com/fcpg)'s [vim-fahrenheit](https://github.com/fcpg/vim-fahrenheit) Vim theme.

 The Calamity theme was created by [Pustur](https://github.com/Pustur)

+The Purple Peter theme was create by [DeChamp](https://github.com/dechamp)

 The Purple Rain theme was created by [msorre2](https://github.com/msorre2)